Building Docker Images with Dockerfile

 1. Push to Registry: Use docker push to upload the new image version to your container registry.

-docker push deepakkc/my_first_image2:v1.1
+docker push deepakkc/my-first-image2:v1.1

 If you haven’t logged in to the container registry where you want to push the image, use the docker login command to authenticate and then push the new image version: